William Orpen writes on headed notepaper from The Dublin Metropolitan School of Art: –

 Anna Pavlova by Sir William Orpen (1920 unfinished).
 Mildura Art Center.
 Australia.

-Her ashes are interred at Golders Green Cemetery, London along many other famous names such as Enid Blyton, Marc Bolan, Sigmund Freud, Keith Moon, Peter Sellers and Bram Stoker.
+Her ashes are interred at Golders Green Cemetery, London along with many other famous names such as Enid Blyton, Marc Bolan, Sigmund Freud, Keith Moon, Peter Sellers, and Bram Stoker.
 There have been a few failed attempts to bring her ashes back to Russia.

 My Dearest Wife,

 Yes, your letter was right – I asked Stier* to lunch today – and he brought Anna as a surprise packet for me – the excitement in Jammet’s was intense – my conversation did not get further than oui oui non.

 However, the honour and glory were mine – I think the Jo Hones are back in London long ago it is quite fixed about his taking the house –

 What do you mean by writing that you have no key? – have you lost one again – Mother is, I am glad to say much better she was quite bad yesterday morning – Miss Morrisey is I fear quite hopeless in the early morning light – I’ll give up in a few days unless I strike some lighting or view that is better than what I have seen so far.
 Much love to you all.